U

 • • Custom packaging integration

-Rationale: Higher setup, training, and QC calibration require scale to be efficient.
+Rationale: Higher setup, training, and QC calibration need more scale.

 Premium / ODM